EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 Figure (9): Burner Assembly View

 The burner assembly is a large advancement our team has made compared to most Stirling engine assemblies.
 In a typical system, a candle or jar containing isopropyl and rope produces a flame under the hot end.
 The temperature difference between the hot and cold piston is a huge limiting factor in the efficiency of a Stirling engine.
 To fix this we created a pressure vessel that houses our denatured  fuel.
 This burns much better than a candle, increasing our temperature difference.
 Additionally, before the fuel is burned it is wound around the cool to remove radiant heat from the hot end, increasing the pressure differential

+## Bill of Materials

+Here is a link to the materials used to complete this project:

 ## Drawings